 Rated among Europe’s top dives and located just below “Azure Window”, both are situated on the small island of Gozo in the Mediterranean Sea.
 This site is perfect for all levels, beginners and seasoned divers with its many depths and routes each can explore two underwater caves with eye-catching light.
 Furthermore, divers can either go on and swim towards the sea or go back to the caves at the back of the hole.

 The Silfra fissure is one of the top dive sites in the world.
 It is the only place where one can dive or snorkel directly in the crack between two continental plates, of the North American and Eurasian continents.
 The visibility in the Silfra fissure is over 100 meters, due to the frigid glacial waters.

 Read about our experience snorkeling the Silfra Fissure.

 Emergence du Russel is a large impressive cave that starts in the bed of the River Céle.
 It splits into two passages: one tunnel stays shallow at around 10m deep whilst the other drops repeatedly until it reaches around 18m.
 The two passages rejoin then the cave takes the first of two dramatic plunges, eventually descending in a spectacular cavernous rift to about 45m.
 The whole trip through is a serious expedition of several hours and has been made by only a handful of people ever.

-When people say Antarctica, first things that come to mind are penguins, ice, snow and freezing water.
+When people say Antarctica, the first things that come to mind are penguins, ice, snow, and freezing water.
 Most didn’t know that there’s an excellent diving spot right under those tons of ice if they can withstand the freezing temperatures.
 Underwater is a whole different world of sponges, corals, and starfish with emperor penguins and seals swimming in search of food.
 Needless to say, diving here will require a different set of skills and techniques.
-A portable hut is place over the hole made by divers to help them.
+A portable hut is placed over the hole made by divers to help them.